nus-cs3281/2025/students/joeng03/knowledge.md

 ### Sorting

-Learnt about how sorting is done in more complex scenarios, for example when entities are groups using different attributes, and when there are ties in the values to sort.
+Learnt about how sorting is done in more complex scenarios, for example when entities are grouped using different attributes, and when there are ties in the values to sort.
 Had the opportunity to further improve sorting efficiency for descending sorts by avoiding recomputations.